MichaelCade/90DaysOfDevOps/Days/day05.md

 ## Monitor:

-All of the above parts lead to the final step because you need to have monitoring, especially around operational issues auto-scaling troubleshooting like you don't know there's a problem if you don't have monitoring in place to tell you that there's a problem so some of the things you might build monitoring for are memory utilization CPU utilization disk space, api endpoint,  response time,  how quickly that endpoint is responding and a big part of that as well is logs.
+All of the above parts lead to the final step because you need to have monitoring, especially around operational issues auto-scaling troubleshooting like you don't know there's a problem if you don't have monitoring in place to tell you that there's a problem so some of the things you might build monitoring for are memory utilization CPU utilization disk space, API endpoint,  response time,  how quickly that endpoint is responding and a big part of that as well is logs.
 Logs give developers the ability to see what is happening without having to access production systems.

 ## Rince & Repeat: